 The Middle East offers some fantastic, if largely undeveloped, opportunities for cyclists.
 Unlike in Europe, you’re likely to have many of the trails to yourself.
 However, the heat can be a killer (avoid June to September), and you’ll need to be pretty self-sufficient, as spare parts can be extremely scarce.
 One of the highlights of travelling in this way is that locals in more out-of-the-way places will wonder what on earth you’re doing – an ideal way to break the ice and meet new friends.

 In Israel, many cycling trails go through forests managed by the Jewish National Fund (www.kkl.org.il); click ‘Cycling Routes’ on its website.
 Shvil Net (www.shvilnet.co.il) publishes Hebrew-language cycling guides that include detailed topographical maps.

-The Arava region in Israel is popular for mountain biking, while mountain biking also has great potential in Jordan, but there's very little in the way of organised expeditions.
+The Arava region in Israel is popular for mountain biking, while mountain biking also has great potential in Jordan and Oman, but there's very little in the way of organised expeditions.